deramos/deramos/README.md

 # Hi there 👋

 Hi, I'm Chidera Mosanya.
-I build scalable software systems and enjoy working with machine learning, particularly when it comes to deploying ML models in production.
+I build scalable software systems and enjoy deploying ML models in production.
 I've spent the last decade working on everything from high-throughput microservices to data pipelines, with a soft spot for crafting mobile apps in React Native.

   </td>
   <td valign="top" width="40%">